thma/PolysemyCleanArchitecture/README.md

 > Quoted from [Clean Architecture blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

-For the database we are already finished as the [SQlite-Simple](https://hackage.haskell.org/package/sqlite-simple) library includes the SQLLite C implementation and is thus self-contained.
+For the database we are already finished as the [SQlite-Simple](https://hackage.haskell.org/package/sqlite-simple) library includes the SQLLite C runtime library and is thus self-contained.

 We will use [WARP](http://www.aosabook.org/en/posa/warp.html)  as our Web Server, which can be used as a library within our `Main` program.